RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     ![Screenshot of the virtual machine desktop with the start button clicked and PowerShell selected with run as an administrator highlighted.](../images/0105.png)

 2. Install the **Web-Server** feature in the virtual machine by running the following command in the PowerShell command prompt.
 You can copy and paste this command.
-Or ensure your cursor is in the Powershell window and click the **T** tool.
+Or ensure your cursor is in the Powershell window and click the **T** tool to enter the text below.

     ```PowerShell
     Install-WindowsFeature -name Web-Server -IncludeManagementTools